Jim and Pat Kool & family. Owners of Northern Glories

 Now, we as a family breed Alaskan Malamutes, Siberian Huskies,

-and Samoyeds, emphasizing the betterment of the genetic health
+Samoyeds, and Siberian Husky/Alaskan Malamutes, emphasizing the betterment of the genetic health

 and temperament of each breed.